-IV.
-The 'wet' silver nitrate methods.
 The first wet ('wet' because cells are chemically fixed before being treated with silver nitrate) method was described by Chatton & Lwoff (1930, 1936).
-The technique became well-known after Corliss (1953) published the version in use in the Paris laboratory of Fauré-Fremiet.
+The technique became well-known after Corliss (1953) published the version used in the Paris laboratory of Fauré-Fremiet.
 It works well with many kinds of limnetic and marine ciliates, especially with hymenostomes (e.g. Tetrahymena, Paramecium, Cyclidium), holophryids (e.g. Holophrya), most colpodids (e.g. Colpoda, Bresslauides) and some hypotrichs (e.g. Euplotes).
-Less convincing results are usually obtained with peritrichs (e.g. Vorticella), heterotrichs (e.g. Spirostomum, Metopus), oligotrichs (e.g. Halteria) and most hypotrichs (e.g. Oxytricha, Urostyla).
-The wet methods provide valuable information on the somatic and oral infraciliature as well as the silverlines, which are, however, often rather faintly stained.
+Less convincing results are usually obtained with peritrichs (e.g. Vorticella), heterotrichs (e.g. Spirostomum, Metopus), oligotrichs (e.g. Halteria) and most hypotrichs (e.g., Oxytricha, Urostyla).
+The wet methods provide valuable information on the somatic and oral infraciliature as well as the silverlines, which are, however, often rather faintly impregnated.
 The shape of the cells is usually well-preserved, which is of advantage to the investigation but makes photographic documentation difficult.
 As with the dry methods, only cortical structures are revealed.
-For examples see Figs 2(j) and 3 in this paper and figures 7, 10, 16, 28 and 29 in Foissner (1991).
+For examples see Fig. 2j, 3a-e in this work and figures 7, 10, 16, 28 and 29 in Foissner (1991).
 Modifications have been described by for example Chatton (1940), Frankel & Heckmann (1968), Lynn et al. (1981) and Roberts & Causton (1988), who investigated some variables in detail.